-Note: Step b. of the foregoing pseudocode makes use of the WITH construct of Tutorial D. For further explanation, see Chapter 11 of the present book (or Chapter 5 of the Manifesto book).
+Note: Step b. of the foregoing pseudocode makes use of the WITH construct of Tutorial D. For further explanation, see Chapter 11 of Database Explorations (or Chapter 5 of the Manifesto book).

 - 22. D shall support certain comparison operators, as follows: - a.
-The operators for comparing scalars shall include "=", "≠", and (for ordered types) "<", ">", etc. - b.
-The operators for comparing tuples shall include "=" and "≠" and shall not include "<", ">", etc. - c.
-The operators for comparing relations shall include "=", "≠", "⊆" ("is a subset of"), and "⊇" ("is a superset of") and shall not include "<", ">", etc. - d.
+The operators for comparing scalars shall include "=", " $\neq$ ", and (for ordered types) "<", ">", etc. - b.
+The operators for comparing tuples shall include "=" and "\neq" and shall not include "<", ">", etc. - c.
+The operators for comparing relations shall include "=", " $\neq$ ", " $\subseteq$ " ("is a subset of"), and " $\supseteq$ " ("is a superset of") and shall not include "<", ">", etc. - d.
 The operator "∈" for testing membership of a tuple in a relation shall be supported.

-In every case mentioned except " \in " the comparands shall be of the same type; in the case of " \in " they shall have the same heading.
+In every case mentioned except "∈" the comparands shall be of the same type; in the case of "∈" they shall have the same heading.
 Note: Support for "=" for every type is in fact required by RM Prescription 8.

 - 23. D shall provide facilities for defining and destroying integrity constraints (constraints for short).
 Let C be a constraint.
 Then C can be thought of as a boolean expression (though it might not be explicitly formulated as such); it shall be satisfied if and only if that boolean expression evaluates to TRUE, and violated if and only if it is not satisfied.
 No user shall ever see a state of affairs in which C is violated.
 There shall be two kinds of constraints: - a.
 A type constraint shall specify the set of values that constitute a given type. - b.
 A database constraint shall specify that, at all times, values of a given set of database relvars taken in combination shall be such that a given boolean expression (which shall mention no variables other than the database relvars in question) evaluates to TRUE.
-Insofar as feasible, D shall support constraint inference for database constraints, whereby the constraints that apply to the result of evaluating an arbitrary relational expression shall be well defined and known to both the system and the user. - 24.
-Let DB be a database; let DBC1, DBC2, ..., DBCn be all of the database constraints defined for DB (see RM Prescription 23); and let DBC be any boolean expression that is logically equivalent to
+Insofar as feasible, D shall support constraint inference for database constraints, whereby the constraints that apply to the result of evaluating an arbitrary relational expression shall be well defined and known to both the system and the user.